Detailed Proposal

 Curriculum Specifics: See attachments 2-7

 Resources Available: Dr. David Usher, Associate Chair, Biological Sciences will be the designated faculty advisor for the program.
-He will be aided by Ramona Wilson, staff member in the Undergraduate Program’s Office.
+He will be aided by Ramona Wilson, staff member in the Undergraduate Programs Office.

-Implementation and Evaluation: See attachment 1
+Evaluation: See attachment 1

 ATTACHMENT 1